bbauska/Coursera-Bootstrap/README.md

 ### Running the Gulp Tasks

--   At the command prompt, if you type *gulp* it will run the default
+-   At the command prompt, if you type <i>gulp</i> it will run the default
     task:

 ```